-- You will need to bring ID to cash a cheque.
-We may ask you for identification when you cash a cheque and we will explain our reasons for doing so on request.
+- You will need to bring identification (ID) to cash a cheque.
+We may ask you for ID when you cash a cheque and we will explain our reasons for doing so on request.

 - Any changes made to a cheque need to be accompanied by full signatures of an authorised signatory/signatories for that account.

 - Cheques cannot be accepted before the date that is written on them.
 If your cheque has a future date, present this for deposit on or after that date.

 If a cheque is not presented to us for payment within a certain period of time (usually six months from the date written on the cheque) we may:

 Instructions or crossings on your cheque

 If the words ‘or bearer’ appear on a cheque, this generally means the cheque is payable to whoever presents or ‘bears’ it.

 A crossing on the cheque means that the cheque must be deposited into a bank account.
 If the words ‘or bearer’ appear, this is generally the account of the person who presents the cheque, depending on the wording within the crossing.

 Various wording within the crossing changes the drawer’s instructions to the bank.
 For example, if the cheque is crossed with two lines and reads ‘account payee only’ or ‘not transferable’, the cheque must be deposited into the account of the named payee even though the words ‘or bearer’ appear.

 How long it takes to clear a cheque

 A cheque paid into your account will show in your account on the day we verify the deposit.
-If you deposit your cheque in one of our Smart ATMs or use your BNZ card at our tellers, it will show up that day.
+If you deposit your cheque in one of our Smart ATMs or use your BNZ card at our tellers, it will show up on the same day.
 You won’t be able to use the funds until we are reasonably satisfied that the amounts deposited will be cleared.